leviet0115/rps/README.md

 - It will not restart the fetching process when the user switches between pages.
 - It will allow global access to the data.

+**3.4 Deployment issue**

+At the beginning, I deployed this web application with Heroku.
+Despite the successful deploy, it could not serve my application because the proxy I used to solve the CORS error is hosted on Heroku too and Heroku refused to do the routing.
+Thus, I switched my host service to Firebase and the app was live.

 ### 4. What can be improved:

 - Fix some error from the Material Table library